siddharthkanna/Commutify/README.md

 ## Features

-- **User Roles:** Users can choose between being drivers or passengers to accommodate their travel preferences.
+- **Choose your role:** Users can choose between being drivers or passengers to accommodate their travel preferences.
 - **Driver Role:** Drivers can publish their upcoming rides, specify vehicle details, and set prices for their rides.
 - **Passenger Role:** Passengers can search for rides based on their destination and view available options.
 - **Vehicle Management:** Users can create, update, or delete their vehicles, making it easy to manage their ride offerings.